Drangleic

 The gate over there is the entrance to the “Great Fire Tower of Heide”.
 There is a church within it.
 A place without anyone anymore.
 And then the other path… beyond it has long been shut away.

 If coastal and mountain raiders were worth stamping out, then surely the likes of the Skeleton Lords and Mytha were, too.
-But instead, the path to them from Heide’s ring temple has long been shut, at least according to Shanalotte’s cut dialogue.
+But instead, the path to them from Heide’s loop temple has long been shut, at least according to Shanalotte’s cut dialogue.
 Perhaps it was simply due to lack of ability.
-The Bandit Hood’s description implies that thieves continue to hide out in the mountains to this day, killing and plundering many a traveler en route to Drangleic.
+The Brigand Hood’s description implies that thieves continue to hide out in the mountains to this day, killing and plundering many a traveler en route to Drangleic.
 Unsurprisingly, the mountain regions weren’t as easy to clear out as the open ocean.
-In that case, the king might have considered mobilizing his forces any deeper into the mountains to be a futile effort.
-But whether the problem was resources or will, Vendrick left those areas to their own devices, focusing instead on internal affairs.
+In that case, the king might have judged mobilizing his forces any deeper into the mountains to be a futile effort.
+But whether the problem was resources or will, Vendrick left those remnants of Alken to their own devices, focusing instead on internal affairs.

 Doubled-edged blade of a dragoon, who is King Vanclad’s royal guard.

-Even thought it is a double-edged sword with a unique sword technique, it has excellent might and is, on the other hand, heavy.
+Even though it is a double-edged sword with a unique sword technique, it has excellent might and is, on the other hand, heavy.

 A weapon that forces adequate caliber of the holder.
 But, those who can’t handle this aren’t qualified to be royal guards.

-Perhaps it was also this invested attention to his military and widely-recognized imagery that made Vendrick so powerful not just as a man but as a monarch.
+Perhaps it was this attention to his military and widely-recognized imagery that made Vendrick so powerful not just as a man but as a monarch.
 The Japanese descriptions for the king’s soul and crown describe him as ruler of the world of man.
-Considering that there are so many independent nations confirmed to exist before, during, and after the Kingdom of Drangleic, Vendrick obviously can’t be king of the game’s entire setting, let alone world.
-However, this statement doesn’t exclude him from having indirect control of them, meaning that Drangleic must have been the regional superpower of its day with wide hegemonic influence.
-Part of this can be credited to the kingdom’s control over religious pilgrimage sites, but there is also its monetary power, the royal guard defending heaps of gold collected in the castle’s treasure room — gold it had no problem spending.
+Considering that there are so many independent nations confirmed to exist before, during, and after the Kingdom of Drangleic, Vendrick obviously can’t be king of the New World, let alone the larger one.
+However, this statement doesn’t exclude him from having indirect control of these lands, meaning that Drangleic must have been the regional superpower of its day with wide hegemonic influence.
+Part of this can be credited to the kingdom’s control over religious pilgrimage sites, but there is also its monetary power, the land’s evidently abundant resources giving way to heaps of gold collected in the treasure house — gold it had no problem spending.

 Despite its fervent nationalism, Mirrah was unable to prevent Drangleic’s chancellor from poaching one of its renowned craftsman on Vendrick’s order, bringing with him its military manufacturing secrets.
-To prove his alleged skill, Llewellyn made geisteel masterpieces before he left home, presenting them as gifts to Drangleic.
-The castle garrison received the “Dran Shields”, (ドランシールド) Chancellor Wellager received the Espada Ropera, while the king was presented with the longer-than-average dirk now known as the “king’s dagger”. (王の短剣) This Royal Dirk’s original description notes that he ultimately gifted it instead to its current holder, Wellager — as a sign of his appreciation for securing this valuable asset, most likely.
+To prove his alleged skill, Llewellyn made geisteel masterpieces before he left home and presented them as gifts to Drangleic.
+Chancellor Wellager received the Espada Ropera, while the king was presented with the longer-than-average dirk now known as the “king’s dagger”. (王の短剣) This Royal Dirk’s original description notes that he ultimately gifted it instead to its current holder, Wellager — as a sign of his appreciation for securing this valuable asset, most likely.
 Nonetheless, these events affirm that Vendrick did accept Llewellyn’s proof along with his high-salary contract.
-Indeed, the Mirrah craftsman is probably the castle’s anonymous blacksmith responsible for the army’s quality equipment, a select few including Wellager even receiving some armor made with those trade secrets.
+In fact, the Mirrah craftsman is probably the castle’s anonymous blacksmith responsible for the army’s quality equipment, a select few including Wellager even receiving some armor made with those trade secrets.

 Dagger made with rare gran steel.
 The blade is long for a dagger.